yveskaufmann/TritonExtensionEnabler/README.md

 # Features

 - Open Neptune's Pride with one Click
-- Take-Screenshots by hitting `P` and share over Dropbox.
+- Take-Screenshots and sharing over Dropbox by hitting `P`